 - List the Adequate Intake levels for dietary fiber for adult men and women

-This course is intended for an interprofessional audience, including dietitians, health educators, fitness professionals, and massage therapists.
+This course is intended for multiple professions, including dietitians, athletic trainers, health educators, and fitness professionals.

 Fitness professionals: Take this version of the course to ensure you receive appropriate credit.